Select Page

 Legal System and Government

-Zambia practices a mixed English Common Law and customary law system.
-Under this dual legal system, the laws of Zambia are drawn from the Constitution, different legislation, the common law and judicial precedents, as well as Customary Law.
-The Constitution of Zambia promises that the Judiciary shall be independent from the Government.
-Courts in Zambia are divided into two categories: (1) the superior courts, which consists of the Supreme Court of Zambia, the Constitutional Court of Zambia, the Court of Appeal and the High Court of Zambia; and (2) the lower courts.
-Judges, including the Chief Justice, are appointed by the President on the advice of the Judicial Service Commission and subject to ratification by the National Assembly.
+The Constitution of Zambia provides that the Judiciary is independent.
+Courts in Zambia are divided into two categories: (1) the superior courts, which consist of the Supreme Court of Zambia, the Constitutional Court of Zambia, the Court of Appeal and the High Court of Zambia; and (2) the lower courts, comprising the Subordinate Courts, Small Claims Courts and Local Courts.

 Economy